skynettoday/skynet-today/content/editorials/_posts/2018-06-30-autonomous-vehicles.md

 Lastly, many situations require a level of inference when driving.
 For example, if a ball rolls into the road, human drivers may look out for children coming into the road to retrieve the ball.
 Another example is when a neighboring car “disappears” behind a large truck.
 The car has obviously not disappeared, but will come back into view when the truck passes.
 Us fleshy humans manage to handle these situations with relative ease because we are able to predict how our environment will change and adapt as needed.
 Autonomous vehicles lack this level of reasoning.
 A New York times article, [5 Things That Give Self-Driving Cars Headaches](https://www.nytimes.com/interactive/2016/06/06/automobiles/autonomous-cars-problems.html), discusses other everyday situations that AVs struggle with such as unpredictable humans, bad roads, and detours.

 >Fully automated cars don’t drink and drive, fall asleep at the wheel, text, talk on the phone or put on makeup while driving...But there is something self-driving cars do not yet deal with very well – the unexpected.
->
->	-5 Things That Give Self-Driving Cars Headaches

 ## Solutions
 Modern autonomous vehicles are fundamentally enabled by Computer Vision, but the technology is far from perfect.
 Being able to understand and analyze the environment through sight is no trivial task.

 <figure>
       <img src="/content/editorials/images/autonomous_vehicles/bounding_box.PNG" alt="Object Detection"/>
-     <figcaption>The boxes around objects in these images show how the object detection model, Faster R-CNN, performs object detection.<a href="https://ieeexplore.ieee.org/abstract/document/7485869/">(source)</a></figcaption>
+     <figcaption>The boxes around objects in these images show how Faster R-CNN performs object detection. <a href="https://ieeexplore.ieee.org/abstract/document/7485869/">(source)</a></figcaption>
 </figure>

 People may be able to identify and name different objects in an image ([Source](https://ieeexplore.ieee.org/abstract/document/7485869/) [Source](https://arxiv.org/abs/1506.02640)), but understanding global relationships between objects and being robust to malicious sites are just a few tasks that need huge improvements before autonomous vehicles can be deployed.
 Approaches to tackling these issues include redundancy, simulators, and driving practice in the real world.